Before You Can Work

 Work-Hour & Position Limitations

 First-year students on work-study (excluding first-year transfer and first-year Ada Comstock Scholars) may work up to 8 hours per week and may apply for any job on campus after arrival at Smith College in September once all mandatory Payroll requirements have been completed.
 First-year traditional students with federal work-study have the additional opportunity to work as America Reads/America Counts tutors or at Off-Campus Work-Study agencies.
 Non-work-study first year students must wait until after October 1 to apply for on-campus jobs.

 Students attending Smith on an F-1 visa and are awarded work-study are permitted to have on-campus work-study jobs as a benefit of their visa status.
 Students are limited to working up to 10 hours a week unless given special permission.
-Even then, no student on an F-1 visa should ever work more than 20 hours per week during term-time.
+Even then, no student on an F-1 visa should ever work more than 20 hours per week during term-time due to legal restrictions.

 Work-Hour & Position Limitations